reflectoring/reflectoring.github.io/_posts/2020-02-09-single-responsibility-principle.md

 This phrase is a little more concrete, but it still doesn't explain what a *responsibility* is and *how small or large a responsibility should be* for each particular method, class, module, or service.

 ### Types Of Responsibilities
 Instead of defining a *responsibility* in abstract terms, it may be more intuitive to list the actual types of responsibilities.
-Here are some examples (they are derived from Adam Warski's classification of objects in applications which he coined in his thought-provoking post about [dependency injection in Scala](https://blog.softwaremill.com/zio-environment-meets-constructor-based-dependency-injection-6a13de6e000)):
+Here are some examples (they are derived from Adam Warski's classification of objects in applications which he distilled in his thought-provoking post about [dependency injection in Scala](https://blog.softwaremill.com/zio-environment-meets-constructor-based-dependency-injection-6a13de6e000)):

 1&#46; **Business logic**, for example, extracting a phone number from text, converting XML document into JSON, or classifying a money transaction as fraud.
 On the level of classes and above, a business logic responsibility is *knowing how to do* (or encapsulating) the business function: for example, a class knowing how to convert XML documents into JSON, or a service encapsulating the detection of fraud transactions.